Encaustic tiles are those beautiful cement tiles (often patterned) you may have seen on Instagram, Pinterest or other design sites.

 Also, just as important is what happens beneath the tiles.
 A flexible adhesive needs to be used and applied evenly to the substrate using a wide notched trowel.
 They also need to be gently pressed down and not hammered as this could cause micro cracks.

-Grout spacing should be as small as possible — just 1-2mm.
+Grout spacing should be as small as possible — just 1-2mm (find more info about tile grout joints here).

-As I mentioned above that these tiles are porous so they need to be cleaned in a similar way as natural stone.
+As I mentioned above that these tiles are porous so they need to be cleaned in a similar way to natural stone.

 That means, you cannot use any acidic or abrasive cleaners, or products containing bleach.